Abandoned (2019 film)

 Abandoned is a 2019 Philippine psychological horror film starring Beauty Gonzalez, Seth Fedelin, Allan De Paz, directed by Kip Oebanda and produced by Dreamscape Entertainment together with Quantum Films.
 The film was released on August 28, 2019, on iWantTFC.

 Synopsis

-It is about a security guard who's a single mother, Simone (Beauty Gonzalez), who experiences post-horrendous pressure issues due to a theft that murdered her colleagues in the time of their work.
-She lives with her son Rj (Seth Fedelin), whom she buckles down for.
-After all incident, she was assigned as a security guard on a haunted and abandoned building.
-Peculiar events before long happen during her works day, making her think back to the agonizing past that promptly negatively affects her and her son Rj.
+Simone (Beauty Gonzalez), a security guard and single mother, experiences post-traumatic stress disorder (PTSD) following a robbery that resulted in the death of her colleagues.
+She works diligently to support her son, Rj (Seth Fedelin).
+After the incident, Simone is reassigned to guard a haunted and abandoned building.
+Strange occurrences soon begin during her shifts, causing her to relive the painful memories of the past, which in turn, adversely affects both her and her son.